ETAAcademy/ETAAcademy-ZK-Meme/58_Libra.md

 - **Completeness**: Honest provers always convince the verifier.
 - **Knowledge Soundness**: If a malicious prover can convince the verifier, then it is possible to extract a valid witness.

-The defining feature of _succinctness_ ensures that both communication and verification complexity are polylogarithmic in the size of the computation ($\text{poly}(\lambda, \log |w|)$), making the proof system practical even for large computations.
+The defining feature of _succinctness_ ensures that both communication and verification complexity are polylogarithmic in the size of the computation ($poly(λ, \log |w|)$), making the proof system practical even for large computations.
 This "proofs much smaller than computation" property enables powerful applications in verifiable computation, privacy-preserving systems, and blockchain scalability.

 #### Polynomial Commitment Schemes (PCS)